phdymz/ProteinMAE/README.md

 ### Dataset

-We use Baidu Cloud Disk to share the datasets we use:: https://pan.baidu.com/s/1lkq4g5TlRz3tja9_LsQGfQ?pwd=data Password: data
+We use Baidu Cloud Disk to share the datasets we use: https://pan.baidu.com/s/1lkq4g5TlRz3tja9_LsQGfQ?pwd=data Password: data

 ### Pre-Training